radekj/bika.custom/README.md

 Questions?
 ==========

+There are a lot of moving parts, and most of them are not well documented in this package.
-Join the bika-developers mailing list, or visit #bika on irc.freenode.net.
+Join the bika-developers mailing list, or visit #bika on irc.freenode.net if something is missing, and we can work on it and maybe document it together.